Krishanti Kumaraswamy: Incident

 On 7 September 1996, Krishanti Kumaraswamy went missing on her way home after GCE Advanced Level chemistry examination at Chundikuli Girls High School.
 She was last seen alive at 11:30 am at Kaithady Army checkpoint in Jaffna as she used to cross the checkpoint daily while returning from school.
 She had been detained while cycling back home which passerby saw and informed her mother.

 Her mother Rassammah, brother Pranavan (age 16), and family friend Kirupakaran (age 35) became concerned and went in search of Krishanti.
 They were also murdered.
 Amnesty International issued an Urgent Action Appeal (UA 222/96) on 20 September for her.

 According to pro-rebel Tamilnet, forty five days later, the bodies of the four were later found in shallow graves within the army base.
 A three quarter width rope was found tied round the neck of Rassammah’s corpse.
 Kirupakaran too appeared to have been strangled in the same manner since the rope was wound tightly round his body.
 The bodies of Krishanti and her brother Pranavan were cut in several pieces and haphazardly wrapped in black colored sheets.

 Later investigations revealed that she was abducted by five soldiers and another six gang raped and killed her at the checkpoint.

 Government investigation

 Amnesty International and other human rights organizations like Women for Peace launched a sustained campaign to pressure the Sri Lankan government to arrest and prosecute the soldiers.
 Six soldiers who were directly involved in the raping were sentenced to death by the court of the government of Sri Lanka.

 In the court case about her rape and murder one of the accused informed the state about an alleged mass grave known as Chemmani mass graves that was investigated to contain 15 bodies.

+Lance Corporal R. Dewage Somaratne Rajapaksa, a Sri Lankan soldier, was sentenced to death for the gang-rape and murder of Krishanti Kumaraswamy and three others.
+He is currently in prison.